SparkingTime/K-MeansViaSpark/README.md

     Following is the visulization.
 A more detailed plot(full-featured interactive explore) can be found [here](https://plot.ly/~seedbazzal/459/devicestatus-k-5-clustering-centers-comparision-euclidean-vs-great-circle/)
    ![alt text](https://github.com/SparkingTime/K-MeansViaSpark/blob/master/MileStone3/step3.Output/%401.DeviceStatus_k%3D5_centers.png "Device Status clustering")

+* Summary
+  K-means clustering on this data converges nicely with a converge distance 0.1 in only 5 iterations (unlike the global data that contain points seperates further apart).
+We clustered it into 4 clusters (k=4) via both Euclidean Distance and Greate Circle Distance.
+It is clear that in this case, both methods yields very similar result and both did a great job in terms of clustering.

+---

 ######part@3-DBpedia Data

 *Cluster and Visualize the [DBpedia data](./step3.filteredAll.csv)*

-K-means clustering on this data converges nicely with a converge distance 0.1 (unlike the global data that contain points seperates further apart).
-We clustered it into 4 clusters (k=4) via both Euclidean Distance and Greate Circle Distance .
+====

 1.  k = 2 DistanceMethod = GreatCircle